NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/gitlab.md

 ![Set Rules](/images/cloudflare-one/zero-trust-security/gitlab/disable-ingress.png)

-Cloudflare Tunnel will continue to run outbound-only connections and I can avoid this machine getting caught up in a crypto mining operation, or something worse.
+Khulnasoft Tunnel will continue to run outbound-only connections and I can avoid this machine getting caught up in a crypto mining operation, or something worse.

 ## View logs